minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 contributions, which can be unlimited in size and cannot be directly allocated to a political candidate @griers.

-Finally, another improvement to this paper would be to use more of the countless open source resources available to import campaign and representative data by using Application Platform Interfaces (API), which significantly ease the data collection process.
+Finally, another interesting approach would be to use more of the countless open source resources available to import campaign and representative data by using Application Platform Interfaces (API), which significantly ease the data collection process.
 Resources such as the congress API #footnote(